sabinemm/recipe-site-ms3/README.md

 A thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi), Code Institute Tutor support, Slack

 ## Disclaimer
+I had accidentally committed mongodb password but changed it and hid it later.
+All secure.
 This project is for educational purposes only.